seL4/l4v/README.md

 ------------------

-If Isabelle is set up correctly, a full test for the proofs in this repository can be run with the command
+If Isabelle is set up correctly, a full test for the proofs in this repository for seL4 on the `ARM` architecture can be run with the command

-    ./run_tests
+    L4V_ARCH=ARM ./run_tests

 from the directory `l4v/`.

+Set the environment variable `L4V_ARCH` to one of `ARM`, `ARM_HYP`, `X64`, `RISCV64`, or `AARCH64` to get the proofs for the respective architecture. `ARM` has the most complete set of proofs, the other architectures tend to support only a subset of the proof sessions defined for `ARM`.

 Not all of the proof sessions can be built directly with the `isabelle build` command.
-The seL4 verification proofs depend on Isabelle specifications that are generated from the C source code and Haskell model.
-Therefore, it's recommended to always build using the supplied makefiles, which will ensure that these generated specs are up to date.
+The seL4 proofs depend on Isabelle specifications that are generated from the C source code and Haskell model.
+Therefore, it is recommended to always build using the `run_tests` command or the supplied Makefiles, which will ensure that these generated specs are up to date.

 To do this, enter one level under the `l4v/` directory and run `make <session-name>`.
-For example, to build the C refinement proof session, do
+For example, to build the abstract specification, do

-    cd l4v/proof
-    make CRefine

-As another example, to build the session for the Haskell model, do
+    export L4V_ARCH=ARM
     cd l4v/spec
-    make ExecSpec
+    make ASpec

 See the `HEAPS` variable in the corresponding `Makefile` for available targets.
+The sessions that directly depend on generated sources are `ASpec`, `ExecSpec`, and `CKernel`.
+These, and all sessions that depend on them, need to be run using `run_tests` or `make`.

 Proof sessions that do not depend on generated inputs can be built directly with

     ./isabelle/bin/isabelle build -d . -v -b <session name>

 from the directory `l4v/`.
-For available sessions, see the corresponding `ROOT` files in this repository.
+For available sessions and their dependencies, see the corresponding `ROOT` files in this repository.
 There is roughly one session corresponding to each major directory in the repository.

-For interactively exploring, say the invariant proof of the abstract specification with a pre-built logic image for the abstract specification and all of the invariant proof's dependencies, run
+For interactively exploring, say the invariant proof of the abstract specification on `ARM`, note that in `proof/ROOT` the parent session for `AInvs` is `ASpec` and therefore run:

+    export L4V_ARCH=ARM
+    ./run_tests ASpec
     ./isabelle/bin/isabelle jedit -d . -R AInvs

+or, if you prefer `make`:

+    export L4V_ARCH=ARM
+    cd spec; make ASpec
+    ../isabelle/bin/isabelle jedit -d . -R AInvs

 in `l4v/` and open one of the files in `proof/invariant-abstract`.